Summary of broadband development in Hungary

 Development of gigabit-capable networks will include wide implementation measures:

-- transposing the European Electronic Communications Code into national law,
+- transposing the European Electronic Communications Code into national law

-- reviewing and, if necessary, amending the rules for the construction of telecommunication networks,
+- reviewing and, if necessary, amending the rules for the construction of telecommunication networks

-- alleviating the reporting and administrative burdens on service providers,
+- alleviating the reporting and administrative burdens on service providers

-- updating national standards for electronic communications networks,
+- updating national standards for electronic communications networks

-- positioning digital networks as a critical infrastructure for the general public.
+- positioning digital networks as a critical infrastructure for the general public

 Encouraging the development of 5G networks will need further multiple actions:

-- strengthening and expanding the activities of the 5G Coalition,
+- strengthening and expanding the activities of the 5G Coalition

-- launching strategic agreements between service providers and the government to accelerate state-of-the-art fixed & mobile and converged technology developments,
+- launching strategic agreements between service providers and the government to accelerate state-of-the-art fixed & mobile and converged technology developments

-- preliminary analysis of 6G technology.
+- preliminary analysis of 6G technology

-For details on harmonised spectrum assignments consult the European 5G Observatory.
+For details on harmonised spectrum assignments, please consult the European 5G Observatory report.

-Publications and press documents
+National and EU publications and press documents

 English

-- Study on National Broadband Plans
+- Study on National Broadband Plans in the EU27

 - Broadband Connectivity Reports and Analyses